 - speaking, hosting meet-ups, and creating decks for Slideshare

 - directly visiting potential users

 - optimizing and testing your site and landing page

 Throughout the early adopter marketing process, you want to go from shotgun to sniper.
-At the beginning, you start with a very rough idea of your perfect user and where they are.
-At the end, your picture of your audience should be so crystal clear that you could draw a picture of them.
+In the beginning, you start with a very rough idea of your perfect user and where they are.
+In the end, your picture of your audience should be so crystal clear that you could draw a picture of them.

 Don't leave it up to chance.